MRBlach/Next-Birthday-Calculator/README.md

 ### Landing Page

 A classic example of the simplisity of bootstrap styling combined with javascript application.
+Responsive design and mobile first approach allow for ease of access across devices.

 <img src="images/viewports.png">

-### Demo

 Here is a working live demonstration: https://mrblach.github.io/Next-Birthday-Calculator/

+### Steps To Execute This App
+- Download the entire code
+- Open the index.html file

+### Technologies used:
+- HTML
+- Bootstrap [style/presentation]
+- Javascript [logic/functionality]

 ---
 <h1 id="development">Development</h1>